schmidtwmark/qnd/presentations/day8.md

 ---

-# Use `with open` to automatically close when the scope ends!
+# Use `with open` to automatically close when the scope ends! <!-- Have you talked about scope before this point? -->

 ```python
 with open("output.txt", "w") as f: